The Library is open. See frequently asked questions.

-This policy applies to anybody who requests the Library to take down content from its catalogue and/or website.
+This policy applies to anybody who requests the State Library to take down content from its catalogue and/or website.

-National and State Libraries Australia (NSLA) is committed to the principles of freedom of expression and universal access to information and knowledge.
+National and State Libraries Australasia (NSLA) is committed to the principles of freedom of expression and universal access to information and knowledge.
 These principles are fundamental to the library profession and recognised as pivotal components of our democratic traditions; represent a major driving force in the creation of new ideas and innovation; and support cultural understanding and sustainable socio-economic development.*

 Responding to the proliferation of digital technologies and enhanced community expectations for ‘anywhere, anytime’ access to information, libraries are continuing to build and deliver online collections, providing the greatest possible access to local and global communities.